 This makes it ideal for dishes where you want a touch of heat without the overpowering effect of too much spice.
 Think of it as the perfect balance between the boldness of whole peppercorns and the convenience of ground pepper.
 It adds a satisfying crunch to soups, stews, and even roasted vegetables, while still delivering that classic black pepper punch.

-Practical Tips for Using Coarse Ground Black Pepper
+Best Uses for Coarse Ground Black Pepper

 Buying Guide: How to Choose the Best Coarse Ground Black Pepper